Panasonic LX100 vs Sony HX99

 - More modern: Reflects 3 years and 11 months of technical progress since the LX100 launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the LX100 comes out slightly ahead of the HX99 (14 : 13 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (13 points each).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic LX100 and the Sony HX99 place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.